Zapominacz/zapominacz.github.io/content/posts/automate-home-appliances.md

 ### 3d printer power saving
 My Prusa printers have Home Assistant integrations, but they don't have strict information (for now) if the heatend fan is disabled - and this is a problem because disabling the printer while cooling off can damage your extruder.
 I've identified that:
-* MK3 with Rpi uses ~150-250W during use, ~15W when cooling and no more than 11W in idle (when no cooling is needed)
+* MK3 with Rpi uses ~100-250W during use, ~15W when cooling and no more than 11W in idle (when no cooling is needed)
-* MK4 uses ~150-250W during use, ~20W when cooling and no more than 14W in idle (when no cooling is needed)
+* MK4 uses ~100-250W during use, ~20W when cooling and no more than 14W in idle (when no cooling is needed)

 ![TS011F](/automate_home_appliances/mk4_power.png)

 It is a great way to save the power :)

+## Conclusion
+Using the simple power measurement you can detect a device stage and perform automations, like the notification sending.
+In most cases, they are sufficient for the home appliances, which requires manual interactions.